rohan-paul/Pandas-DataScience_MachineLearning-Exercises/conda/conda-vs-conda-forge.md

 **Conda and conda-forge are both Python package managers.
 What is the appropriate choice when a package exists in both repositories?
 Django, for example, can be installed with either, but the difference between the two is several dependencies (conda-forge has many more).**

+The short answer is that, in my experience generally, it doesn't matter which you use.

+The long answer:

+So `conda-forge` is an additional channel from which packages may be installed.
+In this sense, it is not any more special than the default channel, or any of the other hundreds (thousands?) of channels that people have posted packages to.
+You can add your own channel if you sign up at https://anaconda.org and upload your own Conda packages.

+**Here we need to make the distinction, which I think you're not clear about from your phrasing in the question, between `conda`, the cross-platform package manager, and `conda-forge`, the package channel.**

+Anaconda Inc. (formerly Continuum IO), the main developers of the `conda` software, also maintain a separate channel of packages, which is the default when you type `conda install packagename` without changing any options.

+---

 To see your channel configuration, you can write:

     conda config --show channels